aerobless/theowinter.ch-2016/_includes/index.md

 ## Current Projects

-* **ToxicTodo:** a fancy, server-based, multi-access todo list written in Java.
-The server application is multi-threaded, lightweight and runs perfectly on a raspberry.
+* **[ToxicTodo](https://github.com/aerobless/ToxicTodo):** a fancy, server-based, multi-access todo list written in Java.
+The server application is multi-threaded, lightweight and runs perfectly on a raspberry pi.
-* **ghoul.io:** My Jekyll-based blog about tech & various awesome stuff that I find on the interwebs.
+* **[ghoul.io](http://ghoul.io):** My Jekyll-based blog about tech & various awesome stuff that I find on the interwebs.
 It's still not publicly accessible yet.

 ## Links to social media and more